Teacher Bios

-Becca Hall (Director and Core Class/Teen Workshop Teacher)
+Becca Hall (Director and Core Class/Young Writers Workshop Teacher)

 Becca was homeschooled for seven years, including all of high school.
 When she was eighteen, she attended Stanford University, where she graduated with Interdisciplinary Honors in English.
 She received her Masters in Environmental Writing from the University of Montana.
 She writes poetry, essays, and fiction.
 She lives in Seattle with her daughter and beloved dog Squinchy (who often helps out in the classroom).